ahmed-abdelwahed1/Olympics-Data-Analysis/README.md

    - Ensure Conda environment is activated
    - Update packages if needed

-## Contributing

-1. Fork the repository
-2. Create a new branch for your feature
-3. Make your changes
-4. Submit a pull request

-Please ensure your code follows the existing style and includes appropriate documentation.

 ## License

-This project is part of the IEEE Manchester Computer Science Club evaluation process.
+This project is part of the IEEE Mansoura Computer Society Chapter's Data Engineering track evaluation process.
 All rights reserved.

 ## Additional Notes

 - The project uses a MySQL database for data storage.
 Make sure MySQL is running before executing the scripts.
 - Data files should be placed in the `data` directory before running the scripts.
 - The analysis results are automatically saved in the `analysis_results` directory.
-- For detailed analysis, check the Jupyter notebooks in the `notebooks` directory.
-- Regular backups of the database are recommended.
-- Monitor disk space when working with large datasets.

-## Contact

-For questions or support, please contact the project maintainers or raise an issue in the repository.